mohdalikm/test-repo/README.md

 ---

-**Note**: This application is intentionally inefficient.
-Do not use these patterns in production code!
+**⚠️ Important Note**: This application is intentionally inefficient and contains performance anti-patterns.
+Do not use these code patterns in production systems!
+The purpose is to demonstrate common performance problems for educational and AI analysis purposes.